LordRusk/gocaudices/readme.md

-# A dwmblocks alternative written in go
+# An extremely simple dwmblocks alternative
 Goblocks is a dwmblocks alternative written in GO.

 ## Why?